GCarolyne/Therapy-Compass/README.md

 ## ✨ Features

-- **Progress Tracking** - Monitor your therapy journey using AI-powered assessment forms
+- **Progress Tracking** - Monitor your therapy journey using AI-powered assessment forms.
-- **Therapist Matching** - Find the right therapist based on an AI-driven assessment of your symptoms
+- **Therapist Matching** - Find the right therapist based on an AI-driven assessment of your symptoms.
-- **Personal Calendar** - Manage appointments and record personal notes in one convenient place
+- **Personal Calendar** - Manage appointments and record personal notes in one convenient place.

 ## 🛠️ Technology Stack